ervandew/eclim/src/doc/content/eclimd.rst

       " maps Ctrl-F to eclipse's Ctrl-Shift-R key binding (find resource) nmap <silent> <c-f> :call eclim#vimplugin#FeedKeys('Ctrl+Shift+R')<cr>

+      " maps Ctrl-M to eclipse's Ctrl-M binding to maximize the editor nmap <silent> <c-m> :call eclim#vimplugin#FeedKeys('Ctrl+M', 1)<cr>

   The value supplied to the `FeedKeys` function must be an eclipse compatible key binding string as found in:

     Windows -> Preferences -> General -> Keys

+  Be sure to notice the extra argument to the FeedKeys function in the last mapping.
+Supplying 1 as the arg will result in the refocusing of gvim after the eclipse key binding has been executed.

 ~/.eclimrc